davasquezp/trainTicketMachine/README.md

 ## Assumptions
 - No limited alphabet is expected in the solution.
 - The whole Trie structure is kept in memory and it is assumed there is enough memory for the structure.
-- Search string and stations names are case insensitive and trimmed.
+- Search string and stations names are case insensitive.

 # Platform and tools